pepkit/pepdbagent/README.md

 # search for a specified pattern of namespace in database.
 agent.namespace.get(query='Namespace')

-# By default all get function will retrun namespace information for public projects,
+# By default all get functions will return namespace information for public projects,
 # To get information with private projects, admin list should be provided.
 # admin list means list of namespaces where user has admin rights
 # For example: